bitcoin/bitcoin/test/functional/README.md

-    * `object` is a `CBlock`, `CTransaction`, or `CBlockHeader`.  `CBlock`'s and `CTransaction`'s are tested for acceptance.  `CBlockHeader`s can be used so that the test runner can deliver complete headers-chains when requested from the bitcoind, to allow writing tests where blocks can be delivered out of order but still processed by headers-first bitcoind's.
+    * `object` is a `CBlock`, `CTransaction`, or `CBlockHeader`.  `CBlock`'s and `CTransaction`'s are tested for acceptance.  `CBlockHeader`s can be used so that the test runner can deliver complete headers-chains when requested from the litecoind, to allow writing tests where blocks can be delivered out of order but still processed by headers-first litecoind's.
     * `outcome` is `True`, `False`, or `None`.
 If `True` or `False`, the tip is compared with the expected tip -- either the block passed in, or the hash specified as the optional 3rd entry.
-If `None` is specified, then the test will compare all the bitcoind's being tested to see if they all agree on what the best tip is.
+If `None` is specified, then the test will compare all the litecoind's being tested to see if they all agree on what the best tip is.
     * `hash` is the block hash of the tip to compare against.
 Optional to specify; if left out then the hash of the block passed in will be used as